marcthird128/marcthird128/README.md

    Now, I just keep learning more code languages.
 It's fun to keep going more and more low-level until you're just writing EXE's from scratch in a hex editor.
 But yeah, I just do it in spare time as a hobby.

-   Oh, also, if you read this all, you must have alot of spare time.
+   Oh, also, if you read this all, you must have a lot of spare time :)